exporl/apex/documentation/creatingexperimentfiles/index.md

 recalibrate or change the current hardware setup, select *Recalibrate* from the menu, select *Manage profiles* and add the desired label for the current hardware configuration, eg. “RME + headphones”, and click `Add` and `OK`.
-This configuration will also appear in the Apex3 window in the lower right hand corner.
+This configuration will also appear in the APEX 4 window in the lower right hand corner.
 Under `Details...` the different calibration profiles that have been calibrated before will be shown.